 The Company acquired a 100% interest in the Mariposa property, Dawson Mining District, Yukon, in 2014.
 Between September 2016 and March 2019, the property was optioned to Four Nines Gold Inc. ("Four Nines").
 The securities referred to in note 3 from Four Nines were received by the Company as part of the option payments.
-Upon termination of the option agreement, Four Nines paid \$50,000 to the Company, which committed to carry out any possible reclamation work on behalf of Four Nines, of which \$600 was carried out during 2021, and \$46,701 during the year ended December 31, 2022.
-Unbilled amounts at December 31, 2022, related to this work and the remaining \$2,699 are included in accrued liabilities, which were increased to \$50,000 as at December 31, 2022, due to reclamation requirements imposed by the Yukon government.
+Upon termination of the option agreement, Four Nines paid \$50,000 to the Company, which committed to carry out any possible reclamation work on behalf of Four Nines, of which \$46,701 was carried out during the year ended December 31, 2022.
+Unbilled amounts at December 31, 2022, related to this work and the remaining \$2,699 were included in accrued liabilities, which were increased again to \$50,000 as at December 31, 2022, due to reclamation requirements imposed by the Yukon government.
+During the nine months ended September 30, 2023, the Company carried out work for \$37,016 towards the \$50,000 previously accrued target.
 As the Company is not planning further immediate exploration on Mariposa, the carrying value of \$429,619 was impaired as at December 31, 2022.

-- b) Company-owned properties sold to third parties - i) Fyre Lake property, Yukon
+b) Company-owned properties sold to third parties

+i) Fyre Lake property, Yukon